Education - Professional Studies in Education

 Entry requirements

-To study for this postgraduate diploma course you must hold a bachelors degree from a UK university or other recognised degree-awarding body, or a qualification at equivalent level.
+To study for this postgraduate diploma course, you must hold a bachelors degree from a UK university or other recognised degree-awarding body, or a qualification at an equivalent level.

 Your spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your first language, we recommend that you will need a minimum score of 7 under the International English Language Testing System (IELTS).
 Please see their website for details.

-In order to study this qualification you do not need to be employed in an educational setting.
-However, it is important that you have some experience of engaging or working with learners, children or young people as our pathway disciplines (Learning & Teaching, Inclusive Practice, Applied Linguistics and Leadership and Management) are all explored through the lens of education.
+In order to study this qualification, you do not need to be employed in an educational setting.
+However, it is important that you have some experience in engaging or working with learners, children or young people as our pathway disciplines (Learning and Teaching, Inclusive Practice, and Leadership and Management) are all explored through the lens of education.
 Therefore you will need to be able to apply your learning to a relevant context or learning environment.

 Duration